dlaliberte/bikeshed-intro-examples/CONTRIBUTING.md

-# My Widget API
+# Bikeshed spec template

-This repository is being used for work in the W3C My Widget API, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+This repository is being used for work in the W3C Bikeshed spec template, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.